 Less Than One-Quarter of Fatalities in School Transportation Vehicles Are ChildrenNovember 1, 2018

 School buses and other school transportation vehicles are usually a safe method for getting children to and from school.
 But like other vehicles, school buses are unfortunately not immune to accidents.
 According to the National Highway Traffic Safety Administration, each year an average of 131 school-age children are killed in school-transportation-related crashes, most of which occur outside of the bus or inside of other vehicles.
-Despite the fact that the crashes involve school-related-transportation vehicles, less than one-quarter of those killed were actually children.
+Despite the fact that the crashes involve school-related-transportation vehicles, less than one-quarter of school bus fatalities were actually children.

-An Overview of Fatalities
+An Overview of School Bus Fatalities

 Between 2006 and 2015 there were a total of 1,313 fatalities of school-transportation-related crashes reported (0.4% of all fatal crashes).
 However, of those reported fatalities, only nine percent were actual occupants of the school transportation vehicles; twenty percent of fatalities were of those outside of the vehicle, such as pedestrians and bicyclists, while most (70 percent) of the fatalities were occupants of other vehicles.